THE MAJENGO CHILDREN’S HOME is:

 Directors Lynn Connell (Majengo Canada) and Matt McKissock (Warren Majengo Foundation) celebrate the children at a farewell party, October, 2011.

-The money we raise is directed fully toward the operation and support of the Orphanage.
+The money we raise is directed fully toward the operation and support of the Children’s Home.

-We work through two charitable foundations: the Warren Majengo Foundation in the U.S.and Majengo Canada in Canada, meeting regularly to work on fundraising events, sponsorship of the children, donor communication, volunteer coordination, reviewing and approving Majengo’s monthly financial, educational and medical reports, and all the while keeping direct and regular communication with our local ICA colleagues in Tanzania.
+We work through two charitable foundations: the Warren Majengo Foundation in the U.S.and Majengo Canada in Canada, (newly formed MDAC), meeting regularly to work on policies, organization, sponsorship of the children, volunteer coordination, reviewing and approving Majengo’s monthly financial, educational and medical reports, and all the while supporting with direct and regular communication our local ICA colleagues in Tanzania.

-ICA Tanzania project coordinator Charles Luoga, with ICA director and chair Doris and Joseph Mutashobya.
-Charles Luoga, on the left, is the co-founder of Majengo, along with Canadian volunteer, Lynn Connell who visited Majengo in March, 2008.
+ICA Tanzania project coordinator Charles Luoga, with ICA co-founder and chairs Doris and Joseph Mutashobya.
+Charles Luoga, on the left, is the co-founder of Majengo Children’s Home, along with Canadian volunteer, Lynn Connell who visited Majengo in March, 2008.

-In accordance with our agreement, ICA Tanzania is responsible for all fiscal oversight and management, including the distribution of money as designated by our budget, preparing monthly financial statements and reports on the children, problem solving, logistics, special anniversaries and parties and regular communication and networking between local village leaders and the orphanage staff.
+In accordance with the regulations of the CRA, ICA Tanzania as our overseas, on-the ground Majengo agent is responsible for all fiscal oversight and management, including the distribution of money as designated by our budget, preparing monthly financial statements and reports on the children, problem solving, logistics, special anniversaries and parties and regular communication and networking between local village leaders and the orphanage staff.
 ICA Tanzania provides us with reports on all these issues on a regular basis.

-Team members visit Majengo every few months, working hands-on with every aspect of the ongoing operational logistics of the Orphanage, attending staff, government and budget meetings and running art and English teaching workshops with the children.
+Team members visit Majengo every few months, under the guidance of ICA Tanzania, work hands-on with every aspect of the ongoing operational logistics of the Majengo Children’s Home attending staff, government and budget meetings and running art and English teaching workshops with the children.

 January 2011: Typical staff meeting at Majengo with ICA agents and local village leaders, where cooks, cleaners, watchmen and teachers speak openly of their successes, challenges and needs at Majengo, within a unique egalitarian structure.